piax/go-byzskip/cmd/authsrv/README.md

 authority publickey: BABBEIIDM7V3FR4RWNGVXYRSHOCL6SYWLNIJLP4ONDG...
 ````

-This public key needs to be specified as the authority's publickey in ByzSkip nodes.
+This public key string (base32 encoded string) needs to be specified as the authority's publickey in ByzSkip nodes.
 You can copy and paste the displayed string.